Dorset Marquee Wedding Photography

 I’ve photographed spectacular Marquee Weddings and occasions in Dorset for over twenty years.
 I frequently find myself taking pictures in Ed Jenke’s gorgeous wedding tents.
 DP Marquees are based in Moor Crichel near Wimborne.

 Whether you’re looking for a modern structure like the Capri Plus or Chinese Hat Marquee or a traditional Classic Pole Marquee with canvas petal or clearspan material, DP Marquees can supply a range of options in Dorset, Wiltshire and Somerset.
-We’re beyond Gazebos now!
+We’re beyond backup Gazebos just in case the rains come!
 I’ve seen some wonderfully creative use of tent space with separate dance floors themed for after dark.
 Moroccan lanterns and twinkling starred ceilings are a great way to set the mood.
 Bell tents and tipis are excellent spaces for taking refuge from the heat of the afternoon sun, or maybe as an overflow for the young to play or for the old to relax.

 You will find dedicated wedding marquee suppliers usually offer billowing fabric drapes, elegant furniture, vintage props, and accessories if you’re looking to dress barns or out-buildings for a one night only nightclub!
 Deck out the beams and rafters with starry ceiling lights, lasers, and mirror balls.